 The second thing we miss in Avid Artist Mix is a dedicated transport panel.
 It doesn’t have any transport panel which is a drawback for a control surface.
 However, Avid cleared that it is a control surface for mixing and not for recording controls.
 Even, it should have a transport control.

-If you want to go with branding then Avid can be a better solution but for more feature, I recommend Mackie MCU Pro.
+If you want to go with branding then Avid can be a better solution but for more features, I recommend Mackie MCU Pro.

 4. Novation Launch Control

 However it has limited features but for a price point of view, you get an awesome device with just $159.00.
 For budget home studios it would be a perfect fit.

 It’s built for Ableton Live but work seamlessly with other DAWs like Logic Pro X and Pro Tools.

 This tiny control surface is able to control all the features of Logic Pro X mixer.
-Let have some detail look at Novation launch control.
+Let have some detailed look at the Novation launch control.

 - Novation provides 16 buttons, 24 knobs, and eight faders (Non-Motorized), to work seamlessly with Logic Pro X to give you total hands-on control.

 - You can assign buttons, knobs, and faders to any parameters in Logic Pro X, Ableton Live and Pro Tools.